mattcone/markdown-guide/_content/extended-syntax/tables.md

 ```

 <div class="alert alert-info">
   <i class="fa fa-info-circle" aria-hidden="true"></i> <strong>Note:</strong> Creating tables with hyphens and pipes can be tedious!
 To speed up the process, try using the <a href="http://www.tablesgenerator.com/markdown_tables">Markdown Tables Generator</a>.
-You build a table using the graphical interface, and then just copy the generated Markdown-formatted text into your file.
-Easy.
+Build a table using the graphical interface, and then copy the generated Markdown-formatted text into your file.
+Easy!
 </div>

 #### Alignment